le-oasis/docker-airflow-spark/README.md

-# Building an ETL(Extract, Transform and Load) pipeline using Python, PostgreSQL, PySpark and Airflow.
+# Building an ELT Pipeline using Python, PostgreSQL, Spark and Airflow.
 This post will detail how to build an ETL (Extract, Transform and Load) pipeline.

 ## Prerequisites